A spectral sequence for spaces of maps between operads: Excision in categories

 (the broken arrow, two primary homotopies and a secondary homotopy).
 But the middle morphism is already determined to be the composition

 and hence the right hand homotopy fiber is contractible as well. \\ Now assume there is no morphism $y \rightarrow x$.
-Then $\Bound_xF$ as well as $F(x)$ are empty sets.
-In this case both vertical morphisms are isomorphisms and the square is a homotopy pullback.
+Then $\bound_xF$ as well as $F(x)$ are empty sets.
+In this case both vertical morphisms are isomorphisms and the square is a homotopy pullback square.
 Thus the statement holds for all representable functors. \end{proof}

-\begin{rema} In the case $I^{op} = \overline{\Omega}_{n-1}^{ext}$ and $x = \overline{t}_n$ the object $\Bound_xF$ is naturally weakly equivalent to $\hocolim_{\overline{t}_n \rightarrow S} F(S)$, where we think of $F$ as contravariant and we only allow morphisms $\overline{t}_n \rightarrow S$ in $\overline{\Omega}_{n-1}^{ext}$ satisfying two conditions: The outer edges of $S$ (including the root) are in the image and $S$ has no vertices of valence $2$.
+\begin{rema} In the case $I^{\op} = \acat$ and $x = \ccorl_n$ the object $\bound_xF$ is naturally weakly equivalent to $\hocolim_{\ccorl_n \rightarrow S} F(S)$, where we think of $F$ as contravariant and we only allow morphisms $\ccorl_n \rightarrow S$ in $\acat$ satisfying two conditions: The outer edges of $S$ (including the root) are in the image and $S$ has no vertices of valence $2$.
 This was essentially proved in \ref{FMexample}.
-Similarily we can restrict the homotopy limit $\holim_{S \rightarrow \overline{t}_n}F(S)$ to the category of subtrees (as defined in \ref{defisubtree}) of $\overline{t}_n$.
+Similarily we can restrict the homotopy limit $\holim_{S \rightarrow \ccorl_n}F(S)$ to the category of subtrees (as defined in \ref{defisubtree}) of $\ccorl_n$.
 Therefore the coboundary object is equivalent to a homotopy limit over a punctured $n$-cube. \end{rema}

-\chapter{Application}
+\section{Application}

-In the second chapter we have constructed a new and easier model for the homotopy fibers of our tower.
+In theorem~\ref{mainthm} we have constructed a new and easier model for the homotopy fibers of our tower.
 We still have to show that it is possible to obtain any information about the homotopy type of these layers from the new description.

-\section{The derived mapping spaces of little cube operads}
+\subsection{The derived mapping spaces of little cube operads}

 In this section we will finally apply the machinery we developed to a concrete case.
 We will compute the connectivity of the layers of the tower for $\RHom(N_dE_n,N_dE_{n+d})$.
 Beware that the $d$ in $N_d$ means dendroidal and everywhere else the $d$ is used to denote the codimension.
-Rational versions of the results of this section were obtained by Fresse, Turchin and Willwacher in \cite[Chapter 10]{FTW18}. \begin{rema} The derived mapping space $\RHom(N_dE_n\vert_{\overline{\Omega}_1},N_dE_{n+d}\vert_{\overline{\Omega}_1})$ is contractible. \end{rema}
+Rational versions of the results of this section were obtained by Fresse, Turchin and Willwacher in \cite[Chapter 10]{FTW18}. \begin{rema} The derived mapping space $\RHom(N_dE_n\vert_{\Omega\lg 1\rg_\cl},N_dE_{n+d}\vert_{\Omega\lg 1\rg_\cl})$ is contractible. \end{rema}